Not Out (film): Production

 The film's narrative is inspired by the traditional Indian game of Lambs and tigers.
 The script was written by Ambarisha M during the COVID-19 lockdown.
 The film was produced by Rashtrakuta Pictures, with V. Ravi Kumar and Shamshuddin A as producers.
 Ajaya Prithvi, son of V. Ravi Kumar, was cast in the lead role.
 The principal photography of the film took place in Bangalore and Mysore.

+Reception

+Vinay Lokesh of The Times of India said that “Director Ambarisha has chosen an edge-of-the-seat subject, nicely intertwined with subplots that include thriller and love elements, almost falling perfectly into place.”
+Jagadish Angadi of Deccan Herald said that “The story is presented as a flashback.
+In a way, the narrative itself is the protagonist.”

 Soundtrack

 The soundtrack was composed by Judah Sandhy.